-The second coat of Granicrete Countertop Blend is applied exactly as the first.
-However, the result is very different.
+The second coat of Granicrete Countertop Blend is applied exactly as the first; however, the result is much different.
 The 1st coat is essentially a primer coat to which the 2nd will adhere.
-You will be building a bit thicker brush profile and will not see any sign of substrate (i.e., laminate, MDF, tile...) exposed through this brush-coated material.
+You will be building a much thicker brush profile and will not see any sign of substrate (i.e., laminate, MDF, tile...) exposed through the brush coat material.